DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - water suppresses temperature
         - soda acid and other dry powders suppress the fuel supply
         - carbon dioxide (CO2) suppresses the oxygen supply
-        - halon substitutes and other nonflammable gases interfere with the chemistry of combustion and/or suppress the oxygen supply
+        - halon substitutes and other nonflammable gases interfere with the chemistry of combustion and/or suppress the oxygen supply.
+FM-200 is a chemical suppressant commonly used in place of water in data centers.
     - Fire stages:
         - 🍐**Stage 1**: ✏️incipient stage: early warning of fire.
 At this stage, there is only air ionization and no smoke
         - 🍐**Stage 2**: ✏️smoke stage: smoke is visible from the point of ignition